f616/terraform-beginner-bootcamp-2023/README.md

 - **MINOR** version when you add functionality in a backward compatible manner
 - **PATCH** version when you make backward compatible bug fixes

+## Using Git

+### Creating tags

+After PR or merge it's good practice to create a git tag using the following command:

+`git tag 0.2.0`

+And then push the tag to the git repository:

+`git push --tags`

+### Deleting tags

+If a tag is created and pushed by mistake, it can be deleted.

+Delete the tag locally using the command `git tad -d 0.2.0`

+Delete the tag from the remote repository using the command `git push --delete origin 0.2.0`

+### Checkout

+Git checkout is what we use to move the HEAD over the commits in the branch, over tags or how to change branches.

+#### Move over the branch

+`git checkout 6c3f6da1dead19743c106ded03a33ef619912168`

+#### Move to a specific tag

+`git checkout 0.2.0`

+#### Change branch

+`git checkout main`

+### Saving your uncommitted work

+Use `git stash` when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the `HEAD` commit.

+Then change your `HEAD` to the needed branch and use either the command `git stash pop` or `git stash apply` to apply the saved changes.

+The `git stash pop` removes the changes from your stash and reapplies them to your working copy.

+The `git stash apply` is useful if you want to apply the same stashed changes to multiple branches.

 ## Install Terraform CLI

 ### Considerations with the Terraform CLI changes